Gordon MacLeod is a Scottish author and playwright who was brought up on the Isle of Arran. He now lives in Merseyside with his wife Tanya.

 His fourth, 'Beyond the Tree at Mamre', was a controversial novel, dealing with issues related to sexuality and Christian faith.

 His last novel, 'Carrot Toppers', was published in the summer of 2016.
 It looked at how a small group of people caught up in a climate of austerity, rose above it to bring hope to others facing a similar situation.
+Given the issues raised, any royalties he makes from sales of it are donated to a local Soup Kitchen.
 It is available from the Amazon UK Bookstore in paperback by clicking this link:

 A Kindle version can be purchased by clicking the link below: